Commonwealth War Graves in Iraq

 Abeele Church, Belgium

-Map of Ypres with artillery shoots marked and matching coordinates as used by the aircraft of 6 Squadron
+Map of Ypres during WW1 with artillery shoots marked and matching coordinates as used by the aircraft of 6 Squadron Royal Flying Corps

-My grandfather, Corporal Fred Johnstone, entered his score for a pistol test
+My grandfather, Corporal Fred Johnstone's score for a pistol test whilst on the Western Front during WW1

-The small pond on the western half of the aerodrome at Abeele, extant during WW1 when 6 Squadron was in residence
+Small pond on the western half of the aerodrome at Abeele, Belgium, extant during WW1 when 6 Squadron Royal Flying Corps was in residence and still there today

-Looking south towards the end of the lane that divided the aerodrome at Abeele (used to be the entrance in WW1)
+Looking south today towards the end of the lane that bisected the aerodrome at Abeele (used to be the entrance in WW1 for 6 Squadron and others.

 Talbot House, Poperinghe, the original home of Toc-H